Table of Contents

 Uranus’ mythological narrative is fundamental in Greek mythology, representing themes of creation, conflict, and the cyclical nature of power dynamics within the pantheon of gods.

-Key point about Uranus
+Key point about the planet Uranus

 Uranus was discovered by William Herschel in 1781.
 It was the first planet found with the aid of a telescope, expanding the known boundaries of our solar system.